stevenlandis/website/src/pages/posts/dragonCurve.md

 At this point I have most of the algorithms in place to make fractals well, but the algorithm isn't accessible (even to me).
 The easiest solution it to make a web page for previewing and saving fractals.
 A UI will also make it easier to test out new fractals instead of changing code, re-running the .exe and opening the output picture.

 Making a web page is a challenge because I want the page to be responsive while performing complex calculations.
 Also, in keeping with the spirit of re-inventing the wheel, I want to make a javascript framework from scratch.
-I'm thinking something like React but better.
+I'm thinking something like React but better (I know how crazy that sounds).
 This is a big challenge, and even though I probably won't finish, I'll learn a lot along the way!